 HT Internships are managed exclusively by an internship supervisor (HTR or HTM) and the intern, not by the CHTA.
 Members in good standing of the CHTA may contact the CHTA office at firstname.lastname@example.org for information about Internship Guidelines.

-At present, the following sites in Canada offer HT Internships (in alphabetical order):
+The following sites in Canada presently have internship opportunities available (in alphabetical order):

 Horticultural Therapy Professional Development Program - Catkin Gardens